-Marysville was the kind of place you would’ve probably called bucolic in those days, as if someone’s great grandmother pioneer had founded it by stopping her ox-drawn covered wagon at the spot where they put up the water tower with her name on it.
+Marysville was the kind of place you would’ve probably called bucolic in those days, as if someone’s great grandmother pioneer named Mary had founded it so they put her name on the water tower in the town square.

 We’d supposedly moved to Marysville a few years before my ‘big day’.
 But I didn’t remember that; as far as I knew I’d always lived in Marysville.
-And I spent most of that time up to then climbing around in those garages, in the ditch in front of our house, up the apple tree in our back yard or stomping through puddles.
+And I spent most of that time - climbing around in those garages, in the ditch in front of our house, up the tree in our back yard, or stomping through puddles.
 I could hang from tree limbs, fight skirmishes with plastic soldiers, or excavate a popsicle stick bridge across our front yard ditch with my all metal Tonka road grader for the better part of any day.

-Until the ‘big day’.
+Until that ‘big day’.
 The day my P’s and Q’s weren’t minded.
 The day that had come to this moment in the kitchen.

 I took the glass with both hands.
 It wasn’t cold and it wasn’t hot.
 It could be tap water if it wasn’t brown and smell kind’ve funny.
 I was totally stymied.
 I had no idea what was going on.
 My dad had his own ways.
 Anything could happen.
 What was it?
 Could it be the castor oil I kept seeing on the old black and white Little Rascals shows?
 Where their eyes would bulge and they’d screw up their faces and then run out of the room screaming from just a spoonful?
 Was castor oil brown?
 But this wasn’t a spoon, it was a glass.
 Had my big day been that bad?

 But the closer we got to the building the more anxious I started getting.
 And when we got to the actual door of my assigned room, I dug in my heels.
 Despite what hadn’t happened to my brother and sister, going through that door was still going to change everything for me.
 I was feral.
-I wasn’t meant for rooms full of people.
-I could sit half a day in my tree, but I wasn’t going to be able to sit through even ten minutes of school.
+I wasn’t meant for rooms..
+I could sit half a day in my tree, but I wasn’t going to be able to sit through even ten minutes in a school room.
 I knew it in my bones.
 I tried to turn around, but at the first hint of the move, my mom clenched my coat shoulder like a vice-grip.
 She’d been waiting.
 Her look told me I’d have to rip the coat off my back to get away.
 If I escaped the first grade, I’d do it in rags and maybe even without an arm.

 She pulled me though the door behind her.
 We were late.
 They were all already distributed around the room.
 Every one of them my exact same size, except one.
 And they all turned to look at us at the same time.
 At me.

 The big one, the one much older than my mom, got up from sitting at one of the clumps of other kids.
 I only recognized a few of them from kid places like the swing rope over Allen’s Creek.
 Where had all the rest come from?